paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 ![NLPCraft architecture](https://nlpcraft.apache.org/images/homepage-fig1.1.png)

-Groovy code examples can be found in the [Lights](subprojects/Lights/src/main/groovy) subproject.
+Groovy code examples can be found in the [LanguageProcessingNLPCraft/src/main/groovy](../../subprojects/LanguageProcessingNLPCraft/src/main/groovy) directory.
 This example is interacting with one of the built-in example language models for light switches: